martinarva/dynamic_energy_cost/README.md

 2. **Configure Sensors**:
    - Input the entity IDs for your:
      - **Electricity Price Sensor**: Sensor that provides the current electricity price.
+Price sensor shoiuld reflect the cost in Euro per kilowatt-hour (EUR/kWh).
-     - **Power Usage Sensor**: Sensor that monitors the power usage in watts.
+     - **Power Usage Sensor**: Sensor that monitors the power usage.
+Ensure that the power sensor measures in Watts (W)
    - Submit to complete the integration setup.

 ## Support